 Omega-3 fatty acids are present in fish and some other food sources.
 Although study findings suggest that a diet rich in omega-3 provides health benefits, researchers are less certain about the effectiveness of supplements.

-In this article, we consider the possible benefits of taking omega-3 supplements and explain what to look for when buying them.
+This article considers the possible benefits of taking omega-3 supplements and explains what to look for when buying them.

-- high doses can help reduce triglyceride levels in the blood
+- High doses of omega-3 can help reduce triglyceride levels in the blood.

-They also note that other claims about fatty acids — whether they come from the diet or supplements — are either inconclusive or remain unsupported by the findings of studies.
+They also note that other claims about fatty acids, whether from a person’s diet or supplements, are either inconclusive or remain unsupported by the findings of studies.

 Another trial, known as REDUCE-IT, had similar results relating to cardiovascular events and death.
-The researchers found that in comparison with a placebo, taking omega-3 supplements reduced the risk of high triglycerides in the blood and cardiac-related events or death.
+The researchers found that in comparison with a placebo, omega-3 supplements reduced high blood triglyceride levels and the risk of cardiac-related events or death.

-However, the participants all had risk factors for heart disease, which could mean that the results apply only to specific groups of people, not the general population.
+However, participants all had high triglyceride levels at baseline and were on statin therapy.
+This could mean that the results apply only to specific groups of people, not the general population.

 According to an article in the NYU Langone Online Journal of Medicine, the REDUCE-IT study is an anomaly among other studies that generally show limited evidence of omega-3 reducing the risk of cardiovascular events.
 Though the author urges further research, they also acknowledge that taking an omega-3 supplement is likely not a bad idea.